Head and Neck Masses

 Primary Malignant Tumors

+A non-inflammatory, firm neck mass in a child is considered of potential tumor until proven otherwise.
 Factors increasing the risk that a solid neck mass may be malignant include onset in the neonatal period, a history of rapid or progressive growth, skin ulceration, fixation to underlying structures, or a firm mass greater than 3 cm in diameter.